kandekore/WordpressSharepointFetch/README.md

 ## Description

-A plugin that fetches content from a Sharepoint site and enables the user to add it to WordPress using a shortcode, a workaround for displaying Word Documents as HTML within WordPress pages, but can potentially any kind of document can be imported.
+A plugin that fetches content from a Sharepoint site and enables the user to add it to WordPress using a shortcode, a workaround for displaying Word Documents as HTML within WordPress pages, but potentially any kind of document can be imported.

 - The Motivation for building this application was I needed a method to display content from complex word documents, keeping index links and images.
 - The application was built to provide a method of importing content to WordPress sites from SharePoint